-Traditional Finnish Gingerbread Biscuits – Piparkakut … If I were to choose one thing that is significantly Christmas to me, and for most Finns I would assume, it would have to be the mounds of gingerbread biscuits that come out at this time of year.
+Traditional Finnish Gingerbread Biscuits – Piparkakut … If I were to choose one thing that is significantly Christmas to me, and for most Finns I would assume it would have to be the mounds of gingerbread biscuits that come out at this time of year.

 My Nana has always been the one to stock the family with these delicious, spice laden, thin crispy biscuits.
-She would have tins of them, and knowing how much my sister and I loved them, would keep a continual stock of them throughout the year that we would have with tea along with other lovely sweets.
+She would have tins of them, and knowing how much my sister and I loved them, would keep a continual stock of them throughout the year that we would have with coffee along with other lovely sweets.

 I recently acquired a Finnish cookbook published in 1966, Kotiruoka by Uusi Laitos (translates to Home Cooking or something very similar) This is Nana’s and has been well thumbed through.
 It has nine different recipes for gingerbread cookies… NINE!

 The Finnish/Nordic way is to have them neat, no fancy icing decorations and the shapes are simple hearts, stars and a scalloped circle… although I have, in the last several years, started a little tradition with my son and we now decorate large cookies cut from my gorgeous Donna Hay Christmas Bauble Cookie Cutters.
 The large size means the cookies can be intricately decorated and look stunning (my son channels Jackson Pollock when decorating these)

 This amount makes about 50 cookies depending on the size of your cutters, but believe me they will disappear, and very quickly!
 Going with the FinSki’s theme for edible gift ideas, package them up in little bags or old biscuit tins and give them as gift.